-Research conducted into the housing needs of ex-personnel indicated armed forces, and their families, have specific housing needs that require support.
-For example, ex-service personnel are more vulnerable to homelessness than the population at large, and professional pressures can present problems for finding stable housing for soldiers and their families as they may move frequently to new postings.
-Given that Glencorse Barracks, the permanent home of the Royal Highland Fusiliers, 2nd Battalion, is located just outside of Penicuik, the housing needs of armed forces needs to be addressed within the Local Housing Strategy.
-Members of the armed forces who have been discharged are given a high priority for housing by the Council, but it is intended that the support for armed forces and their families will be strengthened through the establishment of the Midlothian Armed Forces Covenant.
+Research conducted into the housing needs of ex-personnel indicated armed forces, and their families, have specific housing needs that require support.34 For example, ex-service personnel are more vulnerable to homelessness than the population at large, and professional pressures can present problems for finding stable housing for soldiers and their families as they may move frequently to new postings.
+Given that Glencorse Barracks, of the British Army, is located just outside of Penicuik, the housing needs of armed forces are addressed within the Local Housing Strategy.
+Members of the armed forces who have been discharged are given a high priority for housing by the Council, but it is intended that the support for armed forces and their families is strengthened through the establishment of the Midlothian Armed Forces Covenant.
 The Lothian's Veterans Centre was included within the stakeholder consultation and engagement process of the LHS.